doctor112-1/decentralized-domain-name-system/blocks.md

 Blocks are the building base of our database.
 Outlined below is their structure

-### Structure
+## Structure

 The structure was briefly covered in the [README.md](/README.md)

-As stated, block headers should consist of a timestamp, a hashRecord, a nonce, a target, and a domain name.
+As stated, block headers should consist of a timestamp, a nonce, a target, and a domain name.

-#### Block structure
+### Block structure

 | Field | Description |
 | -------------- | --------------- |